Wander Franco Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the 12th-ranked team ERA across all MLB pitching staffs (3.96).
+- The Mariners' 3.94 team ERA ranks 10th across all league pitching staffs.

-- Mariners pitchers combine to give up 82 home runs (one per game), the fifth-fewest in baseball.
+- The Mariners give up the fifth-fewest home runs in baseball (83 total, one per game).

-- Kirby makes the start for the Mariners, his 16th of the season.
-He is 6-7 with a 3.26 ERA and 79 strikeouts in 94 2/3 innings pitched.

-- His last time out was on Sunday against the Baltimore Orioles, when the right-hander tossed 6 1/3 innings, surrendering two earned runs while giving up six hits.
+- His last appearance was on Tuesday against the Washington Nationals, when the right-hander threw seven innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.